oguzhanoozer/chessCalculatePoints/README.md

 # chessCalculatePoints
-To run Project
+To run Project:
-Download Chess Folder.
+Download ChessCalculatePointst(GUI) Folder.
 Then unzip the folder and open IDE for java. import chess project. then open Create_Frame_Main file and run as Java Application.